rubrikinc/welcome-to-rubrik-build/maintainers/guide/style-guide-documentation.md

 # Documentation Style Guide

-This style guide is for content in the Kubernetes github [community repository].
+This style guide is for content in the GitHub account for Rubrik Build (rubrikinc).
-It is an extension of the [Kubernetes documentation style-guide].

 These are **guidelines**, not rules.
 Use your best judgement.